System Information Decomposition: Information Decomposition

 The PID framework facilitates the decomposition of joint mutual information between multiple source variables and a target variable.
 Specifically, for a random target variable $Y$ and a random source variables $X={X_{1}, X_{2}, \cdots, X_{n}}$, the PID framework allows for the decomposition of the information that $X$ provides about $Y$ into information atoms, such as redundant, synergistic and unique information.
 These atoms represent the partial information contributed by various subsets of $X$, individually or jointly, providing a more nuanced understanding of the relationships between the target and source variables.

 Considering the simplest case of a system with three variables, one can employ a Venn diagram to elucidate their interactions \cite{williams2010nonnegative}.
 The unique information $Un(Y:X_1)$ from $X_1$ signifies the information that $X_1$ provides to $Y$, which is not provided by $X_2$ and vice versa.
 In other words, unique information refers to the contribution made by a specific source variable to the target variable that is exclusive to that variable and not shared by other source variables.
 Redundant information $Red(Y:X_1,X_2)$ represents the common or overlapping information that $X_1$ and $X_2$ provide to $Y$.
 Synergistic information $Syn(Y:X_1,X_2)$ captures the combined contribution of $X_1$ and $X_2$ to $Y$, which cannot be obtained from either variable individually.
+Formaly, it can be write in the form: $I(Y: X_{1}, X_{2}) = Syn(Y: X_{1}, X_{2}) + Red (Y: X_{1}, X_{2})+ Un(Y: X_{1}) + Un(Y: X_{2})$.

-\begin{definition}[Redundant Information] For an arbitrary multivariate system, we can select any variable as the target variable $Y$ and the remaining variables as the source variables ${X_{1},\cdots ,X_{n}}$.
-The redundant information $Red(Y:{X_{1},\cdots ,X_{n}})$ denotes the common or overlapping information provided by the source variables \cite{williams2010nonnegative}, which is contained in each source \cite{kolchinsky2022novel}. \end{definition}
+For an arbitrary multivariate system, we can select any variable as the target variable $Y$ and the remaining variables as the source variables ${X_{1},\cdots ,X_{n}}$.
+The redundant information $Red(Y:{X_{1},\cdots ,X_{n}})$ denotes the common or overlapping information provided by the source variables \cite{williams2010nonnegative}, which is contained in each source \cite{kolchinsky2022novel}.
+Besides, Redundant information has the following properties \cite{williams2010nonnegative}: